albert-gee/old-macdonald/Writerside/topics/CHIP-Tool.md

 ## Overview

-CHIP Tool (chip-tool) is a Matter controller implementation that allows to commission a Matter device into the network and to communicate with it.
+CHIP Tool (chip-tool) is a Matter controller implementation that allows to commission a Matter device into a network and to communicate with it.
 It was used for testing accessory devices.

 CHIP Tool was initially built and installed on a **Raspberry Pi 4 Model B** (4GB RAM and 32GB SD card) running _Ubuntu Server for Raspberry Pi 24.04.1 LTS_. _Raspberry Pi Imager v1.8.5_ was used to flash the Ubuntu image onto the SD card.
-This setup is <u>**not recommended**</u> because of the slow performance and high cost of the Raspberry Pi.
+This setup is <u>**not recommended**</u> because of the slow performance of the Raspberry Pi.

 [Matter v1.4.0.0](https://github.com/project-chip/connectedhomeip/releases/tag/v1.4.0.0) SDK was used to build the CHIP-Tool application.